Our Oneness series continues

 It’s not nearly as simple as you may think.

-Please join us as we learn from individuals who have been working with evacuees from Afghanistan to get settled in the U.S. Get answers to your questions about how you can help.
+Learn from individuals who have been working with evacuees from Afghanistan to get settled in the U.S. Get answers to your questions about how you can help.

 Sunday, January 16, 2022